table of contents

-Also, these numbers don’t capture the whole picture.
-The study only examined heterosexual couples, meaning a whole range of other demographics weren’t surveyed.
+Of course, these numbers don’t capture the whole picture.
+The studies only examined heterosexual couples, meaning a whole range of other demographics weren’t surveyed.
 The time also only measured penetrative vaginal sex and didn’t take time spent on foreplay into account.

 Even if you last an “average” amount of time but have a hard time enjoying sex, there are strategies to help you last longer.